-Quality inspection are measures aimed at checking, measuring, or testing of one or more product characteristics and to relate the results to the requirements to confirm compliance.
+Quality inspection is measures aimed at checking, measuring, or testing of one or more product characteristics and to relate the results to the requirements to confirm compliance.

-This task is usually performed by specialized personnel and does not fall within the responsibility of production workers.
+This task is usually performed by specialised personnel and does not fall within the responsibility of production workers.

-The confidentiality, independence, impartiality and integrity are the most important conditions for being a Third Party Inspection Service Company.
+The confidentiality, independence, impartiality and integrity are the essential conditions for being a Third Party Inspection Service Company.

-In a quality inspection, a third party inspection company will send inspector to supplier’s facilities, performed the different type of inspection based on standard.
+In a quality inspection, a third party inspection company will send an inspector to supplier’s facilities, performed the different type of inspection based on the inspection standard.